 About the University of Winnipeg Global College

 The University of Winnipeg Global College fosters global citizenship and engagement in human rights through interdisciplinary teaching, research, dialogue, and action in local and global communities.
 UWinnipeg is consistently ranked in the Top-10 in the country on an annual basis by both Maclean's Magazine and the Globe & Mail newspaper.
 The University of Winnipeg is a leader in academic excellence, Indigenous education, environmental studies, business, and theatre & the arts.
-Find out more by visiting www.uwinnipeg.ca.
+Find out more by visiting www.uwinnipeg.ca - will open in a new tab.

-Follow us on Twitter http://twitter.com/uwinnipeg and on Facebook http://www.facebook.com/pages/University-of-Winnipeg-youofwcom-Where-You….
+Follow us on Twitter http://twitter.com/uwinnipeg - will open in a new tab and on Facebook http://www.facebook.com/pages/University-of-Winnipeg-youofwcom-Where-You… - will open in a new tab.

 About the Canadian Museum for Human Rights